-Growing up in a family of modest means, I watched my parents spend much of their lives working to pay the bills.
-When I was 15, I got a job at a grocery store and began working long hours to pay my own bills, often wondering whether the choice of how I spend my time would forever be tied to the need to earn money.
+When I was 15, I got my first job at a grocery store.
+Working long hours for little pay, I often wondered whether the choice of how I spend my time would forever be tied to the need to earn money.

-The few people I knew who were financially independent had either inherited their wealth, or had started successful companies.
-Those who had started successful companies told me that, in all honesty, some luck was involved and that the majority of companies fail.
+The few wealthy people I knew either inherited their money, or had started successful companies.
+Most of the business owners told me that, in all honesty, a lot of luck was involved.

-Hoping not to rely on luck, I began reading books about personal investment.
-What I discovered was very exciting—that practically anyone can achieve financial freedom.
-I put the principles I learned into practice, and over the next 15 years confirmed that they work.
+Hoping not to rely on luck, I began reading books about investing, and what I discovered couldn’t have been more exciting—that with enough time, practically anyone can achieve financial freedom.
+I put what I learned into practice, and over the next 15 years confirmed that it works.

-It seems profoundly important that the path to financial freedom is so accessible—just by following a set of basic principles with discipline.
-At the same time, it seems profoundly sad that so many never find it, simply because they are unaware.
+It’s profoundly important to know that the path to financial freedom is so accessible—just by following a set of basic principles, with discipline.
+At the same time, it’s tragic that so many never get there, simply due to lack of knowledge.

 The problem with most investing books, though, is that they are too long and complex.
 The basic message that you should be investing gets lost in discussion of non-essential complexities.